 Following the 4 golden rules of commercial carpet maintenance will save you money and protect your investment.

-Overall, the price of commodities has increased 326% over the past four decades, yet the price of carpets has only increased 77.8% according to The Carpet and Rug Institute (CRI), the national trade association for the carpet and rug industry, Dalton Georgia.
-Commercial Carpet is of tremendous value, but it is still one of the largest purchases you will make for your business.
+Overall, the price of commodities has increased 326% over the past four decades.
+However, the price of carpet has increased by only 77.8% according to The Carpet and Rug Institute (CRI), the national trade association for the carpet and rug industry in Dalton, Georgia.
+Commercial carpet is of tremendous value, but it is still one of the largest purchases you will make for your business.
 The greatest enemy to the longevity of your commercial carpet is what you can’t see.

 The Invisible Enemy

-The durability and soil hiding characteristics of today’s carpet can disguise the need for maintenance.
-Proper commercial carpet care not only enhances the beauty of the carpet but also extends the useful life of the carpet while protecting your investment.
-Clean carpet contributes not only to the overall aesthetics of a structure, but it plays a significant role in the healthful state of the indoor environment in which people work, live, and spend the majority of their time.
+The durability and soil-hiding characteristics of today’s carpet can disguise the need for maintenance.
+Proper commercial carpet care not only enhances the appearance but also extends the useful life, protecting your investment.
+Clean carpet contributes not only to the overall aesthetics of a structure but also to Indoor Air Quality.

 The Four Golden Rules